John Shelton Wilder

-John Shelton Wilder (June 3, 1921 – January 1, 2010) was an American politician who was the 48th Lieutenant Governor of Tennessee for 36 years from January 1971 to January 2007, possibly the longest time anyone has served as Lieutenant Governor or a similar position in the history of the United States.
+John Shelton Wilder (June 3, 1921 – January 1, 2010) was an American politician who was the 48th Lieutenant Governor of Tennessee for 36 years from January 1971 to January 2007, possibly the longest time anyone has served as a lieutenant governor or a similar position in the history of the United States.
 He was a Tennessee state senator from 1959 to 1961 and again from 1967 to 2009.
 Tennesseans do not elect their lieutenant governor; rather, the Speaker of the Senate, who is first in the line of succession to the governor, is granted the title by statute.

 Early life and education

 Wilder was from Fayette County, near Memphis.
 He was from an affluent family with extensive agricultural and agribusiness interests.
 He attended Fayette County Public Schools and received an undergraduate degree from the University of Tennessee College of Agriculture and a law degree from Memphis State University, now the University of Memphis.
+Wilder served in the U.S. Army during World War II.

-He and his family were known for fairer dealings with African American farm employees and tenants than was typical of the area during the segregation era.
-This fact served him very well upon entering into elective politics at about the time that Tennessee blacks in rural areas were first being allowed their constitutional rights to participate in political decisions which had been guaranteed under the Tennessee and federal constitutions but previously unenforced.
+Wilder and his family were known for fairer dealings with African American farm employees and tenants than was typical of the area during the segregation era.
+This fact served him very well upon entering into elective politics at about the time that Black Tennesseans in rural areas were first being allowed their constitutional rights to vote, which had been guaranteed under the Tennessee and federal constitutions but were previously unenforced.
 Wilder was also a prominent attorney in Somerville, the county seat of Fayette County.

-Wilder married his wife Marcelle in 1941 and served in the U.S. Army during World War II.